Bristol, you sassy thing, you. You’ve always been hard to define. All pastel palette pretty in some quarters yet home to subversive Banksy in others.

 Bristol Harbour Festival in July combines music, food and even more music along the Harbourfront.

 The Bristol Balloon Festival in August sees more hot air balloons than you can shake a selfie stick at glow and rise into the sky.
+It looks absolutely amazing!
+And it’s known as the Bristol International Balloon Fiesta if you want to put some sizzle into it!

 On our last trip, we stayed in the Premier Suites Serviced Apartments in Cabot Circus and it was a genius idea.
 Why?
 Well, because the location was within walking distance of the Harbourfront but, arguably as importantly, it made travel with a young toddler easy.